Series: AI for the Worried

 This entry is part 2 of 6 in the series AI for the Worried

-The fear of getting caught using AI has the problem backwards.
-Readers do not scan your book for machine fingerprints.
-They feel when a page is hollow, lose interest, and only then go hunting for a reason.
-The emptiness comes first, and the AI is the label they staple on afterward.
-A book with a…
+The fear of getting caught using AI has it backwards.
+Readers do not scan your pages for machine fingerprints; they feel the hollowness, lose interest, and only then go looking for a reason to blame.
+The emptiness comes first; AI is just the label they staple on.
+A book with real voice almost never gets accused.
+Here is why, and how to keep yours human.

 Read More »